oferzv/eagle_bom_converter/README.md

 ```shell
 repo path/python bomToolGuiV3.py
 ```
+you will get this window:

 ![image](docs/pic/app.JPG)

+Press the “select a file” button and chose the file to convert, the path for the file will appear in the text box to generate the BOM press the “RUN” button on completion the text in path text box will change to “done select new file” the new file is saved in the same folder as the original CSV file.
+**Octopart** - To generate a BOM with OCTOPART_DISTRIBUTOR_PRICE formula and total price caluclation column press the “Octopart” check box.
 ## TO DO
 - [ ] improve column with auto size fit.
 - [ ] easy attribute customization.